ttalvitie/browservice/README.md

 For the client, many different operating systems and browsers should work, but the greatest chance of success is achieved using an OS-browser-combination that is close to one of the entries in the [table of supported client browsers](#supported-client-browsers).
 The performance of the different client browsers have not been benchmarked, but as a rule of thumb for Windows systems, the newest version of Internet Explorer available for the system is typically the fastest.

 Only the proxy server needs an Internet connection; the client only needs to be able to connect to the proxy server.
 It is advisable not to expose the client directly to the Internet.
 One possible network setup is to have two interfaces on the proxy server: one for Internet and another for the local connection to the client.
 If both machines are virtual machines, host-only adapters can be used for the local connection between the proxy server and the client.
+The proxy server should be configured to only accept connections from the isolated local network between the proxy and client machines to prevent unauthorized users from gaining access to the browser.

 Here is one example of a mobile hardware Browservice setup that has shown to be working well: The proxy server is running on a Raspberry Pi 4 (fitted with a fan and a battery) that connects to the Internet using Wi-Fi.
 The client is an IBM ThinkPad T40 running Windows NT 4.0 and Internet Explorer 6.
 The client connects to the proxy server through a direct patch cable between the Ethernet ports of the machines; the Ethernet interfaces are configured with static IPs in the same private subnet.